Magic Quadrant for Mobile Data Protection

 - Market Understanding and Marketing Strategy are ranked together as Marketing Strategy, and are assessed through direct observation of the degree to which a vendor's products, road maps and missions anticipate leading-edge thinking about buyers' wants and needs.
 Gartner makes this assessment by several means, including interactions with vendors in briefings and by reading planning documents, marketing and sales literature, and press releases.
 Incumbent vendor market performance is reviewed year by year against specific recommendations that have been made to each vendor, and against future trends identified in Gartner research.
 A vendor cannot merely state an aggressive future goal.
 It must put plans in place, show that it is following the plans, and modify plans as market directions change.
 Also considered are the vendor's partnerships with other vendors in related endpoint security markets, including antivirus, anti-spyware, configuration management, authentication, device identification, VPNs, data encryption, gateway firewalls and others.

 - Sales Strategy examines the vendor's strategy for selling products, including sales messages, techniques, marketing, distribution and channels.
-This topic is considered to be in execution.
+In this report, sales strategy is considered to be a matter of execution.
 It does not apply to product vision, which is ranked in terms of investment in functionality.

 - Offering (Product) Strategy is ranked through an examination of the breadth of functions, platform and OS support for the MDP client.
 R&D investments are credited in this category.
 Mergers that bring EPP vendors into the market have a strong impact on vision rankings for all vendors, because these vendors are driving the types of integration that Gartner considers to be strategic and competitive.
 Supported platforms are listed in the vendor comments.

 - Business Model takes into account a vendor's underlying business objectives for its products, and its ongoing ability to pursue R&D goals in a manner that enhances all vision categories.